 Beat the cream cheese in a mixing bowl (or in the bowl of a stand mixer) until smooth.
 Beat in the eggs one at a time until combined, scraping the bowl after each addition.

 Beat in the sugar, followed by the vanilla extract and sour cream, until just combined.
 Do not overmix.
 The mixture should be smooth and thick like yogurt.

 Turn off the mixer and fold in the mini chocolate chips with a spatula.

-5 Fill the crust: Spread the cheesecake filling over the prepared crust and rap the pan on the counter a few times to release any bubbles.
+Spread the cheesecake filling over the prepared crust and rap the pan on the counter a few times to release any bubbles.

-6 Bake the bars: Bake for 20 to 25 minutes or until the filling is just set and slightly jiggly in the center.
+Bake for 20 to 25 minutes or until the filling is just set and slightly jiggly in the center.
 Turn off the oven, crack open the door (use a wooden spoon wedged between the door to keep it from closing if yours won’t stay open) and cool in the oven for 30 minutes.

-7 Chill the bars: Remove from the oven and cool to room temperature on a rack, about 30 minutes.
+Remove from the oven and cool to room temperature on a rack, about 30 minutes.
 Transfer to the fridge and chill for at least 3 hours or overnight before serving.